louislung/DAE_RNN_News_Recommendation/README.md

 Refer to research [Embedding-based News Recommendation for Millions of Users](https://www.kdd.org/kdd2017/papers/view/embedding-based-news-recommendation-for-millions-of-users)  and [Article De-duplication Using Distributed Representations](http://gdac.uqam.ca/WWW2016-Proceedings/companion/p87.pdf) published by Yahoo!
 Japan which aims to use embeddings of articles and user to provide news recommendations.

+This repo contains code for training the article embeddings.
+And will include user embeddings in the future.

+Please check this [blog post](https://medium.com/@LouisKitLungLaw/compute-document-similarity-using-autoencoder-with-triplet-loss-eb7eb132eb38) for more details about the article embeddings training.

 ---

 1. autoencoder.py contains code for normal denoising autoencoder (DAE) and DAE with triplet mining